whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 This is the difference between a friend group or collection of neighbors and a healthy community.
 Friends and neighbors may enjoy each other's company, but they may not have the same values and usually don't have their own high standards of behavior for each other.
 In healthy communities, whether people are neighbors or they're more spread out, people do share many of the same values and, most importantly, they hold themselves and each other to high standards.

+Most people struggle to hold each other to high standards for a variety of reasons.
+Some people demand obedience and impose their personal will, just as obedience was expected of them in childhood.
+Others reject shared standards that are clearly defined and firmly upheld, thinking that any imposition on an individual is an authoritarian restriction of autonomy, and after all who are they to say what's right and wrong?
+Unfortunately, these are just different attitudes that both lead to poor boundaries and low standards, leading to different kinds of hurtful behavior that will undermine any community.**

+Holding yourself and others to a high standard and expecting others to do the same isn't about one person imposing on another.
+Also, taking a stand when someone misbehaves is often not "nice" or comfortable.
+You must cultivate bravery so you can be comfortable in the midst of discomfort.
+With bravery, you can show a misbehaving person the mistake they're making, invite them to show up better, and hold a clear, healthy boundary if they choose not to change.**

-As a healthy community of people holding each other to high standards, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, respect, generosity, dignity, kindness, and bravery.
+As a healthy community of people with high expectations, your group's standards of appropriate behavior will become the laws you live by -- laws based not on dominance, exploitation and selfishness but on justice, respect, generosity, dignity, kindness, and bravery.

 The Haudenosaunee writers described how their "society was founded on concepts of moral justice, not statute law."[xxx-basic call to consciousness|p38] Such a society can only exist when everyone has that spiritual strength to stand for what's right.
 And building new healthy communities where people joyfully cultivate that spiritual strength together is part of the path to building new healthy nations.